JPETTomography/J-PET-time-sync/README.md

 Please note that each configuration contains also include file.
 It means that changing configuration requires recompilation of the software.
 Nevertheless, cmake allows to create several builds for different configurations.
+If you want to create new configuration you'd better copy the files from run1 config and then change options you are interested in.

 How to use the software